yish91/is5003-atlas/README.md

 ## Redirect GET to frontend

-Change the redirect in the GET handler to `Line 124` of `main.py` in `backend.zip`
+Change the redirect in the GET handler to point to your new custom frontend.
+This is in `Line 124` of `main.py` in `backend.zip`.

-Rezip the `backend.zip` and follow the deployment steps
+Rezip `main.py` back into `backend.zip` and reupload and save the lambda.